rng70/Hacking-Resources/README.md

 Research different scripting languages, check Rubber Ducky and these kind of hardware tools everybody talks about.
 Rubber Ducky

-19. Learn how to create java-drive-by's and browser based infection methods.
+19. Learn how to create java-drive-by and browser based infection methods.
     `Java Drive By [outdated]`

 20. Understand how AV's work and how to create malwares and how to crypt them.